dtemir/Online-Courses-Harvard-CS50x/README.md

    * Realized that I absolutely love Python
-     * It raises productivity as you can focus on deploying your ideas rather than working on the low-level tasks as deallocating memory
+     * It raises productivity as you can focus on deploying your ideas rather than working on the low-level tasks, such as deallocating memory
-     * Extensive library of Modules and APIs that are available at an instant
+     * Extensive library of Modules and APIs that are available instantly
-     * Perfectly works with awesome frameworks as Django, Flask (for web), and Tensorflow, Pandas (for data science)
+     * Perfectly works with awesome frameworks, such as Django, Flask (for web), and Tensorflow, Pandas (for data science)

-Below is the table of contents for easy navigation:
+Below is the table of contents for easy navigation through my solutions to the exercises:

 * Problem Set 1: C
   * [hello](https://github.com/dtemir/Online-Courses-Harvard-CS50x/blob/master/Problem%20Set%20%231/hello.c)